-With over 14,000 participants, 4,849 oral presentations and over 11,000 posters, all under one roof, the General Assembly can be an overwhelming experience.
-There is a warren of corridors to navigate, as well as a wide range of workshops, splinter and townhall meetings to choose from.
-With that in mind, we’ve put in place some initiatives to make the experience of those joining us in Vienna for the first time a rewarding one.
+With more than 15,000 participants, 4,700 oral presentations, 11,000 posters and 1,400 PICO presentations, all under one roof, the EGU General Assembly can be an overwhelming experience.
+There is a network of corridors to navigate, as well as a wide range of workshops, splinter and townhall meetings to choose from.
+With that in mind, we’ve put in place some initiatives to make the experience of those joining us in Vienna for the 1st time a rewarding one.

-The EGU will match mentors and mentees prior to the conference, and is also organising meeting opportunities (at the Sunday ice-breaker and on Monday morning) for those taking part in the mentoring programme.
+The EGU will match mentors and mentees prior to the conference, and is also organising meeting opportunities for those taking part in the mentoring programme.

 In addition, mentoring pairs are encouraged to meet regularly throughout the week, and again at the end of the week, to make the most of the experience, as well as introduce each other to 3 to 5 fellow colleagues to facilitate the growth of each other’s network.

 “Mentoring is an indispensable requirement for growth.
 Through the mentoring programme I was introduced to Dr Niels Hovius who was a generous mentor during EGU’17.
 His guidance during the conference enabled my interactions with prominent scientists and to navigate the conference to my maximum potential.
 I am grateful for this programme and hope it be fruitful for students in this coming year.”

 Rheane da Silva (National Institute of Oceanography, Goa, India), mentee